-2. Applicability: Tonnage measurement in accordance with the interpretations of this MTN is required for vessels for which the application of a law of the United States to the vessel depends on the vessel's tonnage.
-Refer to Navigation and Vessel Inspection Circular (NVIC) 11-93 for information regarding applicability of tonnage measurement systems to U.S. flag vessels.

-3. Action: The Tonnage Technical Policy, as amended by Change 2, is attached as Enclosure (1).
+- 1. Purpose: This Marine Safety Center Technical Note (MTN) 01-99 amends the Tonnage Technical Policy to provide for ignoring from convention measurement uncovered cargo deck spaces on offshore supply vessels under novel vessel provisions, and to incorporate a correction to a figure that applies to simplified measurement of trimarans. - 2.
+Applicability: Tonnage measurement in accordance with the interpretations of this MTN is required for vessels for which the application of a law of the United States to the vessel depends on the vessel's tonnage.
+Refer to Navigation and Vessel Inspection Circular (NVIC) 11-93 for information regarding applicability of tonnage measurement systems to U.S. flag vessels. - 3.
+Action: The Tonnage Technical Policy, as amended by Change 3, is attached as Enclosure (1).
+Enclosure (2) provides a summary of specific changes implemented by Change 3.
 Authorized measurement organizations are requested to apply the technical interpretations in Enclosure (1) immediately.
 Any deviation from this policy requires written approval from the Marine Safety Center (MSC).